 The examples above all use Python, which will run in your browser.
 Other languages will only run when a project is hosted on Runestone Academy servers.
 And in this case there is a small twist.
-You need to indicate which existing datafile your program needs, even if that seems obvious by reading the code.
-Use a @datafile attribute on program that has a list of filenames.
-These are the filenames you set via the @filename attribute of the datafile element, and are the names you use in your program's code.
-As before, no path information is neede, nor allowed.
+You need to indicate which existing <datafile> your program needs, even if that seems obvious by reading the code.
+To do this, make sure each datafile has an @xml:id and then use the @add-files attribute on program> to specify a list of xml:id's that you want to be available.
+These datafiles will be written to the program's working directory using the filename specified by the @filename attribute of the <datafile> element, and are the names you use in your program's code.
+As before, no path information is needed, nor allowed.